The Gravedancers: Production

 Production on the film began in North Carolina during the winter, and lasted six weeks.
-After numerous false starts and shifting studios, director Mike Mendez opted to finance the film independently, leaving a six year gap in between his first film, The Convent, and The Gravedancers.
+After numerous false starts and shifting studios, director Mike Mendez opted to finance the film independently, leaving a six-year gap in between his first film, The Convent, and The Gravedancers.

 Release

-The Gravedancers first debuted at the Fantasia Film Festival on July 15, 2006.
-It was officially released on November 17, 2006 by After Dark Films and Freestyle Releasing as a part of the 8 Films to Die For series.
+The Gravedancers debuted at the Fantasia Film Festival on July 15, 2006.
+It was officially released on November 17, 2006, by After Dark Films and Freestyle Releasing as a part of the 8 Films to Die For series.

 Versions

 The film was distributed on DVD by Lionsgate on March 27, 2007.

 Reception

 On review aggregator Rotten Tomatoes, The Gravedancers holds an approval rating of 100% based on 7 reviews, with an average rating of 7.10/10.